Metric Analysis¶

 -

-In all three modes, query results return up to 2,000 records by default.
-To adjust the number of returned records, specify the
+In the first three modes, query results return a maximum of 2,000 records by default.
+To adjust the number of returned records, use the

-For more data query instructions, refer to Chart Query and Query Tool.
+For more details on data querying, refer to Chart Query and Query Tool.

 Query History¶